 5. Rent a boat to explore the islands

-Koh Poda is located 6km off Ao Nang Beach.
-With palm trees, coconut plantations, and white sandy beaches, it is the tropical getaway of dreams.
+While Koh Poda is located 6km off Ao Nang Beach.
+With palm trees, coconut plantations, and white sandy beaches, I think this is the tropical getaway of dreams.

 6. Ao Luk Mangroves